livegnik/2way-design/2WAY High-Level Design.md

 The Object Manager also facilitates Attribute querying, enabling users to filter results based on the degree of separation and additional contextual criteria.

-When queried, the newly created Attribute elicits the following response:
+When queried, the newly created Attribute object is returned:

 ```json
 {